lloydi/Web-Dev-Text-Replacements-for-macOS/README.md

 How to trigger these text replacements:

+### HTML Reference

+(Where `kbd` is the HTML element you are getting a link for; change according to the element that you need)

 * HTML reference - link.
-Trigger format = !kbd-l (where `kbd` is the HTML element you are getting link for)
+Trigger format = !kbd-l
 * HTML reference - Markdown link.
+Trigger format = !kbd-md

+### WCAG SC Links

-Trigger format = !kbd-md (where `kbd` is the HTML element you are getting link for)
+(Where `1.1.1` is the SC you are getting a link for; change according to the SC that you need)

 * WCAG 2.1 - Link.
 Trigger format = 1.1.1-l
 * WCAG 2.1 - Markdown link.
 Trigger format = 1.1.1-md
 * WCAG 2.1 - Understanding - Link.
 Trigger format = 1.1.1-u-l